openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - :ref:`Problem Written in LaTeX`
      - If you have an problem that is already written in LaTeX, you can use this problem type to easily convert your code into XML.
+   * - .. image:: /Images/StudentNotes.png
+          :width: 100
+          :alt: Image of student notes in a course
+     - :ref:`Student Notes Tool`
+     - With student notes, students can make notes about what they read and highlight passages in the course content.
    * - .. image:: ../../../shared/building_and_running_chapters/Images/TextInputExample.png
           :width: 100
           :alt: Example text input problem